 *Applications may be reviewed on a rolling-basis and this posting could close before the deadline.
 Click here for information about the selection process.

-EPA Office/Lab and Location: A research opportunity is available at the Environmental Protection Agency (EPA), Office of Research and Development (ORD), Center for Public Health Environmental Assessment (CPHEA), Public Health and Integrated Toxicology Division (PHITD) located in Chapel Hill, North Carolina.
+EPA Office/Lab and Location: A research opportunity is available at the Environmental Protection Agency (EPA), Office of Research and Development (ORD), Center for Public Health Environmental Assessment (CPHEA), Public Health and Integrated Toxicology Division (PHITD) located in Research Triangle Park, North Carolina.

-Appointment Length: The appointment will initially be for one year and may be renewed up to three or four additional years upon EPA recommendation and subject to availability of funding.
+Appointment Length: The appointment will initially be for one year and may be renewed upon EPA recommendation and subject to availability of funding.

 Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience.
 Click here for detailed information about full-time stipends.

 EPA Security Clearance: Completion of a successful background investigation by the Office of Personnel Management (OPM) is required for an applicant to be on-boarded at EPA.